Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Complexity of reachability

 Let $M$ be some matrix with the element $x$.
 We define a matrix $M'$ with exactly three columns by replacing each row by a block.
 Let $r = (a_1 a_2 \ldots a_m)$ be some row, with $m>3$.
 We replace it by the following block $b_r$:

 The $\beta_i$ elements are different for every block.
 If $\tau$ is a Pareto optimal matching of $M$, then there exists a unique Pareto optimal matching $\tau'$ in $M'$ that selects in each block the same element as $\tau$ in $M$.
 To see this correspondence assume element $a_i$ is selected in our row $r$.
 Then the elements $a_1,\ldots,a_{i-1}$ are selected somewhere else in $M$.
-Associate with this matching of $M$ the matching in $M'$, which in block $b_r$ selects the elements $\beta_1,\ldots,\beta_{i-2}, a_i , \beta_{i-1},\ldots,\beta_{m-3}$, consecutively from the top row to the bottom row.
+Associate with this matching of $M$ the matching in $M'$ that in block $b_r$ selects the elements $\beta_1,\ldots,\beta_{i-2}, a_i , \beta_{i-1},\ldots,\beta_{m-3}$ consecutively from the top row to the bottom row.
 In the special case that $i = 1$, $i=2$, $i=m-1$ or $i=m$ either the first or the second block of $\beta$s will be empty.
 It is easy to check that this is a Pareto optimal matching of $M'$ and has the above property.
-Uniqueness follows from the fact that in a block $b_r$ knowing in which row of $b_r$ selects $\tau'$ the element that appears also in $M$ determines all the selections in $b_r$.
+Uniqueness follows from the fact that in each block $b_r$ exactly one of the original $a_i$ must be selected.

 In every block at most one element of the original row can be selected by any POM $\tau'$.
 Every POM $\tau'$ in $M'$ that selects in every block exactly one element of the original row corresponds to exactly one POM $\tau$ of $M$.
 Consider the three column matrix $M'$ of the matrix $M$ in Lemma~\ref{lem:reduction}.
 Clearly, the POMs selecting $x$ in $M$ stand in a one to one correspondence with the POMs in $M'$ selecting $x$.
 The next lemma summarizes our discussion.